Muttsuri/NetScout/README.md

 * Convert the WMI dependent commands to a CMI implementation.
 * Convert _CleanPC.cmd_ to Powershell or introduce it into the script itself(depends on _CleanPC.cmd_'s author Nuno Almeida).
 * Have the script not only ping for the computer but have it check if the computer active in the Active Directory (If possible)
+* Have it accept arguments so we can be more like a classical shell program.

 ##### Dreams
 * Have this be converted to a C# program banking on the ability to call Powershell Scripts in C#